crispinprojects/talkcalendar/README.md

 ## BASH Script Installer

-The easiest way to install Talk Calendar is to use a BASH script installer from the terminal.
-For traditional Intel X86 PCs use the Talk Calendar X86 installer found in the installers directory in the download.
-This has been tested with Debian 13 (Trixie) and Ubuntu 24.04.
+The easiest way to install Talk Calendar on a traditional Intel X86 PC with either Debian 13 or Ubuntu 24.04 (or above) is to use the BASH script installer from the terminal.
+The Talk Calendar installer is found in the installers directory in the download.

 To install Talk Calendar run the installer script as shown below and follow the on-screen instructions.

 ```
-sudo ./install-talkcalendar.sh
+./install-talkcalendar.sh
 ```

-The installer assumes that you are a member of the sudo group and that the GTK4 libraries are installed.
-If not, go to the build Talk Calendar section below and use the terminal command instructions to install the required packages.

 To uninstall Talk Calendar run the script below

 ```
-sudo ./uninstall-talkcalendar
+./uninstall-talkcalendar
 ```

 One advantage of using a BASH script installer is that you can open and view (inspect) the code with a standard Text Editor to see exactly what is occurring.
-The Talk Calendar binary is installed into the directory "/usr/bin/talkcalendar".
-See below for using the Raspberry Pi installer.
+The Talk Calendar binary is installed locally into the directory "./local/bin".
+The installer has been tested with Debian 13 (Trixie) and Ubuntu 24.04.

 ## Calendar Interface